suni639/fraudbusters/README.md

 # FraudBusters: A Federated Learning Odyssey with Blockchain and Zero Knowledge Proofs

 ## Project Overview
 This project explores advanced techniques to enhance credit card fraud detection.
-By leveraging the Credit Card Fraud Detection dataset, the aim is to compare the performance, complexity, and computational intensity of centralized machine learning models  versus decentralize federated learning (using logistic regression).
-The federated learning phase of the project is then  extended into two additional phases that investigate the benefits of integrating blockchain, and zero knowledge proofs.
+By leveraging the Credit Card Fraud Detection dataset, the aim is to compare the performance, complexity, and computational intensity of centralized machine learning models versus decentralized federated learning (using logistic regression).
+The federated learning phase of the project is then extended into two additional phases that investigate the benefits of integrating blockchain and zero knowledge proofs.

 ## Objectives
 - To implement and evaluate a centralized logistic regression baseline for fraud detection.